More games at WuGames.ioSponsoredDiscover free browser games — play instantly, no download, no sign-up.Play

 The Instagram Image Splitter helps you create stunning multi-post grid layouts for your Instagram feed.
 Split any image into perfect square or portrait grids, carousel posts, or custom layouts.

 This tool is perfect for creating eye-catching Instagram content that spans multiple posts, making your profile more engaging and visually appealing.
 Whether you're a brand, influencer, or content creator, grid posts can significantly boost your Instagram presence.
-See also our X Thread Maker and Engagement Rate Calculator.
+Every tile is exported at a pixel-perfect Instagram-native size (1080px) so your mural aligns seamlessly.
+See also our X Thread Maker, Engagement Rate Calculator, Open Graph Image Generator, and Hashtag Analyzer.

 Why split an Instagram photo into a grid?